Dzungar Khanate: Leaders

+‡ Note: Although Amursana had sought to become Khan of the Dzungar Khanate, Qianlong Emperor made him the Khan of his clan, the Khoid.

 Culture

+The Oirats were once the most powerful nomadic horsemen in the steppes of Inner Asia during the post-Mongol period.
+The Oirats rose to prominence under charismatic leaders such as Esen Taishi and Galdan Boshugtu Khan, who forged powerful—though ultimately short-lived nomadic empires, which harassed their neighboring Chinggisid polities, including the Northern Yuan (1368-1691), Moghul Khanate (1347-1680s), the Uzbek Khanate (1501–1747), and the Kazakh Khanate (1450s–1848).
+From the mid-seventeenth century onward, the Oirats of the Volga region, known as the Kalmyks, alone menaced their nomadic neighbor, such as the Nogais and Tatars.

 The Oirats converted to Tibetan Buddhism in 1615.

 Oirat society was similar to other nomadic societies.
-It was heavily dependent on animal husbandry but also practiced limited agriculture.
+It was heavily dependent on animal husbandry, but also practiced limited agriculture.
 After the conquest of the Yarkent Khanate in 1680, they used people from the Tarim Basin (taranchi) as slave labour to cultivate land in Dzungaria.
-The Dzungar economy and industry was fairly complex for a nomadic society.
+The Dzungar economy and industry were fairly complex for a nomadic society.
 They had iron, copper, and silver mines producing raw ore, which the Dzungars made into weapons and shields, including even firearms, bullets, and other utensils.
 The Dzungars were able to indigenously manufacture firearms to a degree that was unique in Central Asia at the time.
 In 1762, the Qing army discovered four large Dzungar bronze cannons, eight "soaring" cannons, and 10,000 shells.

-In 1640, the Oirats created an Oirat Mongol Legal Code which regulated the tribes and gave support to the Gelug Yellow Hat sect.
+In 1640, the Oirats created an Oirat Mongol Legal Code, which regulated the tribes and gave support to the Gelug Yellow Hat sect.
 Erdeni Batur assisted Zaya Pandita in creating the Clear Script.